 In addition, Facebook is investing in a number of new avenues for future growth, in tech devices such as Oculus.
 Virtual reality and artificial intelligence are exciting areas of potential growth for the tech industry, and Facebook is poised to be at the forefront of these new technologies.

 There are good reasons for a company to announce a dividend.
 In addition to improving investor sentiment by rewarding loyal shareholders with dividend income, initiating a dividend payout opens up a new and large group of institutional investors who manage income-oriented funds.
 Income investors previously would not have invested in a non-dividend paying stock such as Facebook.

 And, the argument for a dividend payout is augmented by the fact that cash continues to pile up on Facebook’s balance sheet.
-Cash, equivalents and marketable securities totaled $45.24 billion at the end of the 2019 first quarter.
-At the same time, Facebook had non-current liabilities of just $13.05 billion.
+Cash, equivalents and marketable securities exceeded $52 billion at the end of the third quarter.
+At the same time, Facebook had total liabilities of $30 billion.

 The typical reason a company chooses not to pay dividend to shareholders is that it simply does not have the financial strength to do so.
 Small companies in a high-growth stage, or cyclical companies with inconsistent profitability, need to preserve as much cash flow as possible.